Sarah Scaife Foundation Inc

 Overview

 Established in January 1960, the Sarah Scaife Foundation is one of the major conservative philanthropic foundations in the United States.
-With total assets of $610.3 million and annual charitable disbursements of $45.7 million (91.8% of total expenses) as of 2023, the foundation has been a consistent supporter of public policy organizations at the national and international level.
+With total assets of $610.3 million and annual charitable disbursements of $45.2 million (90.8% of total expenses) as of 2023, the foundation has been a consistent supporter of public policy organisations at the national and international level.
 Founded by Sarah Mellon Scaife and later led by her son Richard Mellon Scaife until his death in 2014, the foundation focuses exclusively on supporting research, analysis, and advocacy related to major domestic and international policy issues.
-The foundation operates with a clearly defined conservative orientation, supporting organizations that promote limited government, economic freedom, and strong national defense.
+The foundation operates with a clearly defined conservative orientation, supporting organisations that promote limited government, economic freedom, and strong national defence.
 Under the current leadership of Michael W. Gleba as Chairman and CEO, and Montgomery Brown as Vice President, the foundation continues its long-standing commitment to shaping public policy discourse through strategic grant-making.

 Funding Priorities

-The Sarah Scaife Foundation operates a single grant program focused on public policy:
+The Sarah Scaife Foundation operates a single grant programme focused on public policy:

-- Public Policy Program: Supports organizations addressing major domestic and international policy issues with no geographic restrictions.
+- Public Policy Programme: Supports organisations addressing major domestic and international policy issues with no geographic restrictions.
 Grant amounts vary significantly, with major institutional grants of $1 million or more and smaller project-specific grants.

 The foundation makes approximately 176 grants annually, with awards ranging from smaller project grants to major multi-year institutional support exceeding $1 million.